Healing after Cancer

 Participants work with Y staff trained in supportive cancer care to achieve their goals, such as building muscle mass and strength, increasing flexibility and endurance, and improving confidence and self-esteem.
 In addition to physical benefits, LIVESTRONG® at the YMCA focuses on the emotional well-being of survivors and their families by providing a supportive community where people impacted by cancer can connect during treatment and beyond.

-This free program for cancer survivors and their caregivers is made possible through donor support.
 Participants meet two times per week for 12 weeks in a small group setting, working to regain their health after a cancer diagnosis and undergoing treatment.
+Classes meet on Monday and Thursday mornings at 11:00 or Tuesday and Thursday evenings at 7:00pm.

 You do not need to be a YMCA member to participate in this program.
 To learn more, contact Sheri Cognetti at 908-889-8880.